Melgund Recreation, Arts and Culture

 Key Claims

-The Project is the Government of Canada’s official plan for used nuclear fuel.
+The Project is Canada’s plan for long-term management of used nuclear fuel.

 The Project is classified as a Class 1B nuclear facility under the Nuclear Safety and Control Act.

-The IAAC will determine if a full federal impact assessment is required after the IPD submission.
+The Impact Assessment Agency of Canada (IAAC) will determine if a federal impact assessment is required.

 Underlying Assumptions